 This precision translates into fewer remakes and adjustments, saving valuable time for both your team and your patients.
 When you can consistently produce well-fitting restorations for dental implants or bridges on the first try, you build a reputation for reliable, high-quality care.
 Owning your scanner gives you full control over this process, allowing you to perfect your technique and ensure every scan meets your high standards.

-Create a More Comfortable Patient Experience
+Give Your Patients a Better, More Comfortable Experience

 Let’s be honest: no patient enjoys the goopy, uncomfortable process of traditional impressions.
 Digital scanning completely transforms this experience.
 Patients consistently prefer digital scans because they eliminate the unpleasant taste, smell, and gag-inducing feeling of impression material.
 The process is faster, cleaner, and far more comfortable, which immediately puts anxious patients at ease and reflects well on your modern practice.